magnars/optimus/README.md

   its toll on the load times in development mode.

-  Tune this parameter to change for how many milliseconds the live assets should be frozen. `false` disabled the caching.
+  Tune this parameter to change for how many milliseconds the live assets should be frozen. `false` disables the caching.

 - *mangle-js-names*: When minifying JavaScript, local variable names are changed to be just one letter.
 This reduces file size, but